freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-attribute-selectors/66ed8fd0f45ce3ece4053eaf.md

 #### --text--

-On freeCodeCamp’s forum, each discussion has a `data-status` attribute that could be `"open"` or `"closed"`.
+Suppose, on freeCodeCamp’s forum, each discussion has a `data-status` attribute that could be `"open"` or `"closed"`.
 You want to highlight all open discussions.
 How would you select these discussions?

 #### --distractors--